 EDUCATION & PROFESSIONAL QUALIFICATIONS

 - Dean’s list award in 2017 & 2018 for outstanding academic performance Academic excellence should be highlighted.
 If your GPA/CAP is above average, include it.
 Otherwise, omit it.]

 - Received A+ for final year project on thermal performance of ceramic bonded aerogels

-- Languages: English, Mandarin
+- Languages: Fluent in English and Mandarin

 References available upon request